dylane1999/NeuralNetPractice/README.md

 f.
 We will first fill in the `train_all()` method, which takes a list of data points and a list of labels corresponding to the datapoints.
    What does the code that's filled out for you do?
 Why do we need it?
+   - this code checks the length of weights and if it is not equal to the size of row 0 of the training data, then it fills it up with the random weights for size of row 0 of the training data.

    g.
 For our `train_all()` method, we will update weights iteratively.
 In other words, we will update weights after each training example that requires an update.
    Given a training example, how do you know whether to update weights?